i-winxd/FnF-Spritesheet-to-PNG-seq/README.md

 For example, if my PNG/XML is in \[...\]/Some FnF mod/assets/shared/images/characters/bob.png, selecting it creates a folder in the same directory as bob.png with the the name "bob".
 Inside the new "bob" folder, you should see folders of all their animations (e.g. one of them may look like "bob LEFT")

+### Reasons why the program might not work and troubleshooting
+- You didn't select a PNG or XML file
+- You selected a PNG file with no corresponding XML file in the **same** folder, or you selected an XML file with no corresponding PNG
+- There is a folder in the same directory with the same name as your character. **This code just basically stops when it tries to create a folder that already exists** rather than referencing one, and yes, I coded that on purpose.

 ### Important!
 Currently, this program will only export
 - The first 20 frames of any arrow animation (contains, to lower case "left", "down", "up", "right")